The Right Reverend José McLoughlin | Bishop of Western Diocese of North Carolina

 Father Robert Black has served as the Rector of St. Luke's Episcopal Church in Salisbury, North Carolina since 2014 having previously served as the Assistant Rector at St. Francis in Greensboro, NC and at St. John's - Lafayette Square in Washington, DC.

-He and Tyler, who works as an accountant, have been married since 2008 after dating for many years beginning in high school.
-They have two elementary school-aged daughters, Ellie and Rowen.
-Robert's hobbies and interests include reading, tennis, bourbon, and kettlebells.
+He and his wife, Tyler, who works as a CPA, have been married since 2008 after dating for many years beginning in high school.
+They have two elementary school-aged daughters, Eleanor and Rowen.
+Robert's hobbies and interests include reading and bourbon tasting, and he is an RKC-certified kettlebell instructor.
 The Black family greatly appreciates and enjoys the time in Linville and at All Saints.

 August 20, 2023 | The Very Reverend Samuel Candler | The Cathedral of St. Philip, Atlanta, GA

-Following his retirement from Saint Michael’s, Dallas, in 2015, Reverend Dannals served as Interim Rector of St. Bartholomew’s Church, New York City, Holy Innocents' Church, Atlanta, and then All Saints’ Church, Beverly Hills, California.
-Bob is presently serving as Interim Rector at Bethesda-by-the-Sea in Palm Beach, Florida.
+Following official retirement from Saint Michael in 2015, Bob served as Interim Rector of St. Bartholomew’s Church, New York City, and then Holy Innocents' Church, Atlanta, and then All Saints’ Church, Beverly Hills, and then Bethesda-by-the-Sea, Palm Beach, Florida.
+He has recently become the Interim Rector of Church of the Heavenly Rest, New York City, and is scheduled to serve in that capacity until August 2024.

 A north Florida native, Reverend Dannals received his undergraduate degree from Florida State University, and Masters and Doctorate Degrees from Virginia Theological Seminary, Drew University and The Graduate Theological Union.